 Here are some of my favourite warm-ups, as featured on my Soundslice page.
 Do be sure to click through to view and interact with each exercise in full.
+These are all designed to be friendly, but more fiddly sections are marked with an *expert* alert.
+Enjoy.

 Get ready to warm up all 7 positions and both your smooth and detached playing.
 Use your best sound and always aim for contrast.
 Do return to this exercise lots and see what can you add each time.